coco33920/coco33920/README.md

 ## Welcome to the _charlotte zone_ !

 🖥️ Hello!
-I'm 21 and a student at @univ-rennes1 (ISTIC) in Computer Science (third year) after a cycle of two years in _classe préparatoires aux grandes écoles_
+I'm 22 and a student at @univ-rennes1 (ISTIC) in Computer Science (third year) after a cycle of two years in _classe préparatoires aux grandes écoles_

 🧮 I work mainly in Theoretical Computer Science, in formal language theory, I'm only starting to learn it so my work is not very advanced, you can check [calc](https://github.com/coco33920/calc), [Baguette#](https://github.com/coco33920/ocaml-baguettesharp-interpreter) or [STARFinder](https://github.com/coco33920/STARFinder) for more information.

 In february 2023 I started an internship at IRISA/INRIA Rennes, at the [PACAP Team](https://team.inria.fr/pacap/presentation/), where I worked on [OFast3D](https://project.inria.fr/ofast3d/).
 This internship ended in July 2023.
+I'm now in an internship in the [EPICURE Team](https://team.inria.fr/epicure/) where I work on the [back-to-the-trees](https://back-to-the-trees.gitlabpages.inria.fr/plantinator/) project.
+This internship will end in July 2024.

 🌈 She/her